 The moratorium period is a unique feature of Indian education loans, and leveraging it correctly is key to a fast student loan payoff.
 The moratorium is a grace period (often the duration of your course plus six to twelve months) where you are not required to make full EMI payments.
 While interest continues to accrue during this time, you can opt to pay the simple interest.

 Paying the interest during this period prevents it from being added to your principal (a process called capitalisation).
-This is the closest you can get to how to pay education loan without interest and can save you a substantial amount over the life of your loan.
+This is the closest you can get to paying your education loan at a lower net cost and can save you a substantial amount over the life of your loan.

 Managing your finances is key to a healthy credit score.
 Before you consider refinancing, read a guide on How to Check Your CIBIL Score to ensure you're on the right track.